glori4n/laravel-phpunit/README.md

 <p align="center"><img src="https://github.com/glori4n/laravel-relationships-exercise/blob/master/public/images/glogo.png"></>

 # laravel-phpunit
 This project is an exercise exploring Laravel's PHPUnit concepts and types of interactions as well as some form of TDD.
+To run the tests you can use the ./vendor/bin/phpunit command.

 # Installation
 1. Clone the repository or download it;